arihantk21/Taskify/README.md

-# Taskify- a to do list manager
+# Taskify- to do list manager